bugthesystem/PhantomGPU/README.md

 # PhantomGPU 👻

-**Test ML models on any GPU before you buy it**
+**Test ML models and gaming performance on any GPU before you buy it**

-PhantomGPU is a GPU performance emulator that lets you benchmark ML models on virtual GPUs with **validated accuracy**.
+PhantomGPU is a comprehensive GPU performance emulator that lets you benchmark ML models and gaming workloads on virtual GPUs with **validated accuracy**.
 Compare performance across different GPUs and estimate costs without access to physical hardware.

 ## Why PhantomGPU?